jdittrich/userNeedResearchBook/text/dataGathering.md

 with finding out about »how« and »why« using methods like interviews and observations is also called »qualitative« research.
 In contrast, »quantitative research« usually tests hypothesis (like »an orange ›buy‹ button generates more sales that a blue one «) and employs controlled experiments and statistics.
-In this book we learn about qualitative methods].
+In this book, we learn about qualitative methods].

 Imagine, in contrast to the research session outlined above (short